Michigan-State-University/cias-web/README.md

 ## Install & Start

-[//]: # (TODO CIAS30-1130 update the below link when cias is transferred to MSU's GitHub organization)

 #### <span style="color:red">This is a frontend package only.
-For CIAS to work, you need the backend package too.</span> You can find it on GitHub [here](https://github.com/HTD-Health/cias-api#readme).
+For CIAS to work, you need the backend package too.</span> You can find it on GitHub [here](https://github.com/Michigan-State-University/cias-api#readme).
 Follow the instructions there to set up the backend project first.

 ### Requirements: